RohitFarkade/Java2025/Notes.md

     BigDecimal ->> when accurate precision is needed StringBuilder ->> when string needs to be mutable (as defualt string is immutable it creates new string whenever we append something to it)

+    empty string literal ""
+    used when concatenating two chars